videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 - **hlsStateChanged** - Whenever meeting HLS state changes, then `hlsStateChanged` event will trigger.

-- You can get the `downstreamUrl` of the HLS to play it on the Viewer side when the state changes to `HLS_PLAYABLE`
+- You can get the `playbaclHlsUrl` and `livestreamUrl` of the HLS to play it on the Viewer side when the state changes to `HLS_PLAYABLE`

 ```js
 import 'package:flutter/material.dart';